fbpx

 From top to bottom, lines indicate a sepal with developing fruit, a leaf, and a stipule | Santa Carina trailhead | May 2016

-close up of stem opening with spikes
+close up of tiny flower with spikes

-Rio trailhead | May 2016
+Flower | Rios trailhead | May 2016

 small bush with spiked stems